sensu/sensu-docs/content/sensu-go/6.5/operations/maintain-sensu/troubleshoot.md

 ### Use a debug handler

-It may also be helpful to see the complete event object being passed to your workflows.
+It may also be helpful To review the complete event object being passed to your workflows.
 We recommend using a debug handler like this one to write an event to disk as JSON data:

 {{< language-toggle >}}